Lilypad-Tech/awesome-Lilypad/README.md

   },
   {
   "role": "user",
-  "content": "what is the animal order of the frog?"
+  "content": "what order do frogs belong to?"
   }],
-  "stream": false,
-  "options": {
-    "temperature": 1.0
+  "temperature": 0.6
-  }
 }' | base64 -w 0)"
 ```